We have five factories and 19 years of experience in plant extracts

 Antimicrobial Properties: Hesperidin exhibits antimicrobial activity against a range of pathogens, including bacteria and viruses.
 This can be beneficial in preventing and treating infections.

-Skin Health: Topical application of Hesperidin has been found to improve skin health by reducing inflammation and promoting skin regeneration.
+Skin Health: Topical application of hesperidin has been found to improve skin health by reducing inflammation and promoting skin regeneration.
 It may also help in treating skin conditions such as eczema and psoriasis.

-Bone Health: Studies suggest that Hesperidin may have a positive impact on bone health by promoting bone mineralization and reducing bone resorption, thus potentially reducing the risk of osteoporosis.
+Bone Health: Studies suggest that hesperidin may have a positive impact on bone health by promoting bone mineralization and reducing bone resorption, thus potentially reducing the risk of osteoporosis.

 Neuroprotection: Hesperidin has shown neuroprotective effects in research studies, potentially protecting neurons from damage and degeneration associated with neurodegenerative diseases like Alzheimer's and Parkinson's.